PSY 397 – Learning Assistant

 Course Specific Learning Objectives:

-- Understand the learning objectives of the course for which they are interning and the role of the course objectives in the Psychology major/minor learning goals.
+- Understand the learning objectives of the course for which they are assisting and the role of the course objectives in the Psychology major/minor learning goals.

 - Understand the connection between the curriculum goals and the specific components of the course (lecture, assignments, resources, assessments, etc.).